abelectronicsuk/ABElectronics_NodeJS_Libraries/README.md

 ### ADC Differential Pi
 The adcdifferentialpi directory contains the library to use with the [ADC Differential Pi](https://www.abelectronics.co.uk/p/65/adc-differential-pi-raspberry-pi-analogue-to-digital-converter)
 ### I2C Switch
-The i2cswitch directory contains the library to control the functions of the 4 channel [I2C switch](https://www.abelectronics.co.uk/p/84/i2c-switch "I2C Switch")
+The i2cswitch directory contains the library to control the functions of the 4-channel [I2C switch](https://www.abelectronics.co.uk/p/84/i2c-switch "I2C Switch")
 ### Expander Pi
 The expanderpi directory contains the library to control all of the functions on the [Expander Pi](https://www.abelectronics.co.uk/p/50/expander-pi "Expander Pi")
 ### IO Pi